Art Class • Painting or Drawing

 Now you can, because I teach private lessons in art at group rates because I help everyone individually in rotation within a group.

-The lessons are taught at Northwest Austin on Saturdays 1-3pm in a classroom at the Northwest Hobby Lobby on 183 and Lakecreek Parkway near 620.
-At 13729 Research Blvd.
-Ste 500 (Next to Steinmart in the shopping center with Alamo Drafthouse, The classroom is in the front of the store-enter the foyer, then enter the store and take a right, behind the cash registers along the wall is a doorway with a sign above it reading Classroom) They are every Saturday 1-3pm (except for major holiday weekends - the weekend of Easter, Memorial Day Weekend, the 4th of July if it is on Fri-Mon, Labor Day weekend, Thanksgiving weekend, the weekend closest to Christmas and some weekends while I am on vacation).
+The lessons are taught in Northwest Austin on Saturdays 1-3pm in a classroom at the Northwest Hobby Lobby on 183 and Lakecreek Parkway near 620.
+The address is 13729 Research Blvd.
+Ste 500 (Close to Burlington Coat Factory in the shopping center with Jason's Deli and Southwest Theaters), The classroom is in the front of the store-enter the foyer, then enter the store and take a right and stay along the wall, behind the cash registers along the wall is a doorway with a sign above it reading Classroom.
+They are every Saturday 1-3pm (except for major holiday weekends - the weekend of Easter, Memorial Day Weekend, the 4th of July if it is on Fri-Mon, Labor Day weekend, Thanksgiving weekend, the weekend closest to Christmas and some weekends while I am on vacation).

 Because you are on your own self-paced course, coming to the meetings is now more flexible.
 You pay $60 for 4 two hour lessons ($7.50 per hour) and have 6 months to use the all of the 4 lessons.
 This is like private art lessons, but much more affordable.
 If you need times other that 1-3 Saturdays, (If you bring a friends you can split the cost i.e. 2 people for $40 per hour for first hour of the session $35 for additional hours, private lessons for 4 is $50 per hour for the first hour of the session $40 for additional hours) (I am located near North of Parmer, South of Howard Lane and East of IH 35 on Bennington Ln 78753- private lessons will accelerate your learning as you get 100% of my attention).